manishiitg/peerjs-mesh/README.md

 1. create a simple demo website in which people can do group calls
 2. if more people join on a call maybe implement a list or paging system. with ability to pin people as well
+3. add support to change stream in between

 ##### Ideas for mesh modes #####